liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-irm-enabled-lists.md

 IRM settings associated with lists and libraries aren't migrated.
 The following process is required to enable the migration tooling to properly handle IRM protected libraries.
 This process ensures that the content is transferred and accessible post migration.

 1. Disable IRM on the source and target list.
-2. Migration tooling copies the files from the source and place them in the target.
+2. Migration tooling copies the files from the source and places them in the target.
 3. Enable IRM on the source and target list.

 > [!IMPORTANT]